Consultation on proposed Government Procurement Rules 4th Edition

 The Charter and its companion piece, the Supplier Code of Conduct, reflect the aim to achieve broader social, economic and environmental outcomes through the annual $41b procurement on behalf of Government.

-We are also seeking feedback on the Supplier Code of Conduct.
-This consultation closes on 19 February 2019.
+We also sought feedback on the Supplier Code of Conduct.
+This consultation closed on 19 February 2019.

 Go to the consultation on proposed Supplier Code of Conduct

-Once all feedback on the Rules is received, we will present suggested changes for Cabinet approval in May 2019.
+Once all feedback on the Rules was received, we presented suggested changes for Cabinet approval in May 2019.